The Last Spritz

 RasasiEDT

-“Mint, aquatic, and woods.
-The fragrance community darling you've never heard of.”
+Apple, saltwater, and amber.
+The fragrance community darling you've never heard of.

 Hawas is the pick that fragrance communities whisper about and casual buyers have never heard of.
-Mint, aquatic notes, jasmine, and an amberwood base — it's aggressively fresh up top and surprisingly complex in the dry-down.
+Apple and bergamot up top, watery florals and cardamom in the heart, an amberwood-driftwood base — aggressively fresh on the spray and surprisingly complex in the dry-down.
 Rasasi is a Dubai-based house that has been making excellent fragrances for decades; they just don't have the marketing budget of Dior or Chanel.

-At $25–35, it is almost comically good value.
+At $35–$50, it is almost comically good value.
 The longevity is absurd — 10+ hours is common on skin — and the projection punches well above its price.
 The bottle looks inexpensive; the fragrance doesn't.
 If you want a conversation piece that also happens to perform better than fragrances at 5x the price, Hawas is the pick you bring up when someone says nothing good costs under $50.
+See the full breakdown.

 Mancera Cedrat Boise